 All around the world, COVID-19 has played havoc with people’s sleep patterns.
 But do you know what’s good for soothing you back off to sleep when you wake up at 4am wondering how the government can possibly be this incompetent and whether you’ll ever get to see the people you love again?
 Well, dear reader, we can wholeheartedly recommend a podcast.

-As our thing here at The Forty-Five is music, here’s a round-up of the best music podcasts out there to help you pass the long summer of 2020 or just to help you nod off.
+As our thing here at The Forty-Five is music, here’s a round-up of the best music podcasts out there to help you pass the long days of 2020 or just to help you nod off.

 Trash In The Attic

 The Forty-Five’s very own podcast.
 Musicians have a rummage through their loft to find some of their most prized possessions.
 Charlie Gunn hears the stories behind these lost items.

 Standout episode: Baxter Dury on battling his evil electronic chess set, Chessica.